jzw2/rust-capr/docs/main.typ

 $ A > B \/ X#box(width: 0.5cm, clip: true, outset: (y: 1em), underline(extent: 1000cm, sym.space.nobreak))Y $

-where the variables $A, B, X, Y$ can represent strings, or potentiall features.
+where the variables $A, B, X, Y$ can represent strings, or potential features.
 The variables $X, Y$ represent the left hand side and right hand side contexts.

 It is important to note that this a rough convention.
 The notation is inadequate to describe all types of sound law change.
 Authors will usually need to supplement this notation with english language explanations.